campe0n/react/README.md

 ## Portfolio

-Portofolio is my personal portfolio webpage.
-You can find my resume and ways to contact me in this application.
+This portfolio utilizes react.
+In this application, you can find my resume and ways to contact me.

 ## URL link